ExtraSe7ent/Security-Shop/README.md

 ### 6. Man in the Middle (MitM) - Order Data Tampering
 * Vulnerability (Base Mode): Order creation requests are sent without any integrity verification.
 An attacker positioned in the middle (or using a proxy tool) can intercept the request and inject fake information, modifying shipping addresses, payment details, or quantities before the request reaches the server.
 * Defense (Secure Mode): Implements HMAC-SHA256 request signing.
 The client generates a cryptographic signature based on the request payload and a shared secret.
 If an attacker tampers with the data in transit, the signature validation on the backend will fail, and the request will be immediately rejected.

----

-## Disclaimer
-This project is intended strictly for educational and research purposes.
-Do not deploy the BASE mode configuration in any production environment or public network.
-The vulnerabilities contained herein are real and present significant security risks if exposed.

 ## Environment Variables (.env)
 Note: The `.env` file committed to this repository contains dummy values (`XXXXXX`) for security reasons.
 Before running the application locally, you must replace these placeholder values with your actual database connection string, encryption keys, and Gemini API key.